June 1, 2016 / Esther Choy

 What about saying instead, “Of course I’m disappointed, but you can count on me to do everything in my power to support Susan”?
 This response acknowledges the emotion the listener knows the speaker must be feeling and sounds more authentic because of it.

-Vuckovic uses this scenario to illustrate personal congruence, which is all about the person’s “insides and outsides” matching, she says.
+Vuckovic uses this scenario to illustrate personal congruence, which she explains is all about the person’s “insides and outsides” matching.
 When we talk with someone who is personally incongruent, we feel like “something seems off.”
 What’s “off” is that we’re reading their “micro-expressions”—those telltale signals that flash across a person’s face regarding their real emotions.
 Within milliseconds, we read cues that tell us whether or not someone is being authentic, says Vuckovic.
 That means it’s essential that leaders bring “inside and outside” into complete alignment.

 Situational dynamics also bring challenges.
 We’re all familiar with situational incongruence.
 Imagine, for instance, that the nightly news shows a journalist reporting on a horrific scene.
 Then the program cuts back to the novice newscaster, who gives a cheery, “Thanks, Bob!”
 The novice newscaster hasn’t thought through the emotional affect appropriate to the situation.